aleshaleksey/fansys23/spells.md

 #### learning spells through independent study or from a mentor.

 The base time to learn a spell through personal research is 108 days per MP dice cost of a spell (for global spells this is the "per day" cost).
-For higher level spells, independent research is incredibly time consuming, and a sage might spell have a lifetime to uncover a new global spell.
 A character with access to suitable environment and resources may use academics to reduce the time (see "[Academics](skills.md#academics)").
+The rate per MP dice become (108 - ["academics" roll]) to a minimum of 64 days per MP dice.
+For higher level spells, independent research is incredibly time consuming, and a sage might have spent a lifetime to uncover a single new global spell.

-If you are learning from a mentor, the process is faster.
+The more common way to learn spells is to learn from an entity that already has the spell, a mentor so to speak.
+If you are learning from a mentor, the process is a lot faster, as you are transferring skills and knowledge that already exists, as opposed to unearthing new spells.
+For elemental and nature spells the base rate is 108 hours per MP dice cost of a spell.
+For incantation and kinetic spells the base rate is 64 hours.
+This time can be reduced with a "academics" roll from the "apprentice" and a "knowledge:arcana" roll from the mentor.
+The final time cost per MP dice cost is [base rate - ["academics" roll] - ["arcana" roll]].
+Regardless of the result, this cost cannot be reduced to lower than 20 hours (aka 2 days) per MP dice cost for elemental and nature magic, or 10 hours (aka 1 day) per 2 MP dice cost for incantation and kinetic magic.

 #### Spell transfer

-Certain spells, such as "X" and "Y"
+Certain spells, such as "Isolate Essense", "Memory Thief" and "Imbue Essense" allow knowledge, skills and spells to be almost instantaneously between entities.
+However these spells carry a high cost.
+More importantly, the entity imparting the spell loses it from their spells known, and there are few who would agree to such a transfer without a steep cost.

 ___
 ## The 6 types of magic